eleda77/eleda77.github.io/docs/vocab_list.md

 **cassock** - that thing you see priests and choir members wear in church

 **catabolism** - the breakdown of complex molecules in living organisms to form simpler ones, together with the release of energy; destructive metabolism

+**catechesis** - an education in the faith of children, young people and adults which includes especially the teaching of Christian doctrine imparted, generally speaking, in an organic and systematic way, with a view to initiating the hearers into the fullness of Christian life

 **catechism** - a series of fixed questions, answers, or precepts used for instruction in other situations